mcavallo-git/Coding/windows/Windows Explorer - Relative Paths & Shortcuts/Windows - relative shortcut pathing.md

 -->

-# Windows - relative shortcut pathing
+# Windows Explorer - Relative Paths/Pathing using Shortcuts

 ### URL shortcut which opens in FireFox (specifically)